serval-uni-lu/confetti/readme.md

 ---
 ## 📄License

-To be added before release.
+CONFETTI is released under the [MIT License](LICENSE).

 ---
 ## 📝 Citing CONFETTI
-A formal citation entry will appear here once the paper is officially released.
+A formal citation entry will appear here once the paper is officially published.